Political Analyst Steve Flowers Shares his Thoughts about the Upcoming 2022 State Elections

 Another question mark is the governor’s race.
 Governor Ivey hasn’t yet announced whether she wants another term.
 If she does, Flowers says things will look good for her.

-” I think she will be a favorite, incumbent governor has a lot of advantages and she has good polling numbers so I would say she is a favorite maybe a prohibited favorite but not a lock you know anything can happen between now and next June when the race is.” -Flowers
+” I think she will be a favorite, incumbent governor has a lot of advantages and she has good polling numbers so I would say she is a favorite maybe a prohibitive favorite but not a lock you know anything can happen.” -Flowers

 Lieutenant Governor Will Ainsworth could get into the governor’s race, but he’s already said if Ivey runs, he will not.